Entrepreneurship has been suggested to be at the core of innovation that leads to development, which in turns leads to growth.

 There is demand in these days for people who can make wrong conduct appear right.

 I am not in favour of predictions, because future-telling is full of risk and uncertainties, but if I was forced to put my money on a prediction, then I would say that in our imaginary situation women would be attracted to wage-employment in far greater numbers than in self-employment.
-It would likely take two generations for the market to be heavily controlled be men, with women consisting the bulk of the wage-employed workforce.
+It would likely take one or two generations for the market to be heavily controlled by men, with women consisting the bulk of the wage-employed workforce.
 Capital would be controlled by men, with women existing in some surreal dystopia, where they are highly respected, have a great freedom of economic activity, and enjoy many privileges, apart of course from those that direct the market.
 If in this version of the world the “one dollar, one vote” maxim holds true, then women being unequally able to spend the dozens of millions in lobbying which the captains of industry can, they would end up having limited political power as well.

 Why is it that several countries have, in only a few short decades, experienced a rapid accumulation of human capital – the Asian miracle economies– while other countries at about the same place in the poverty ranking have not?
 Surely the answer is the emergence of entrepreneurship, encouraged and sanctioned by the government.